DaveLeonard/DaveLeonard/README.md

 # Hi there 👋

 ### What I am working on
-I’m currently Deputy Head of IT| Cybersecurity, DevOps, Infrastructure & Operations @[Holdigaz](https://www.holdigaz.ch).
+I’m currently Deputy Head of IT | Cybersecurity, DevOps, GIS, Infrastructure & Operations @[Holdigaz](https://www.holdigaz.ch).

 ### How to reach me
 Send me an email at hello+github@mailixa.io or get in touch with me via Twitter: [@david_senate](https://twitter.com/david_senate)